 As well as wide-ranging events for the general public, the inaugural Future Collect will also feature a number of professional network opportunities for curators and artists, organised by Future Collect Project Manager, Rohini Malik Okon and Curatorial Trainee Nikita Gill.

-Curator, writer and researcher Rohini Malik Okon has now been appointed Curatorial Project Manager.
-Rohini has worked with a number of prominent UK collections and museums and cultural institutions including Southbank Centre, Goldsmiths College, Arts Council England, Horniman Museum and Autograph ABP.
+Curator, writer and researcher Rohini Malik Okon has worked with a number of prominent UK collections and museums and cultural institutions including Southbank Centre, Goldsmiths College, Arts Council England, Horniman Museum and Autograph ABP.

 Image: Jade Montserrat, Love, The Rural Assembly, Wysing Arts Centre, 2019.